Important information for responsible emitters

 managing excess emissions for more information.

 The safeguard mechanism is administered through the National Greenhouse and Energy Reporting (NGER) scheme and is designed to minimise additional mandatory reporting requirements.

-As well as keeping their emissions below their baseline, safeguard facilities must adhere to the the reporting and recordkeeping requirements of the NGER scheme.
+As well as keeping their emissions below their baseline, safeguard facilities must adhere to the reporting and record keeping requirements of the NGER scheme.

 apply to register.
 Applications for registration are due by 31 August following the year in which the person first becomes a responsible emitter.